Downtown Planning

 • Would it be feasible to work with other cities/counties on a train alongside I-5 (not from here to California, but enough to connect most of the counties in Western Washington)?
 This would be able to put a lot less demand on I-5 in this region, as most people here just use I-5 for local travel (usually for work).

-Alex Milsten asked almost 2 years ago
+Alex Milsten asked over 2 years ago

 Alex, thank you for your question.
 Sound Transit serves as the official Transit Authority for Central Puget Sound.
 Through voter support, Sound Transit is in the process of constructing a light rail system (see red lines in map) that will link Snohomish, King and Pierce counties.
 Although this work is currently in process, it will take decades to build this system out.
 It is definitely expected these transit improvements will lessen the burden on I-5.